xyuany/Python/Matplotlib.md

 *****
 ## Axes

-`Axes` as a class and have lots of attributes, including ploting, axis/limits,
+`Axes` as a class and have lots of attributes, including ploting, axis/limits.
+The following list some useful attributes.

 ## Plot with dates
 ```Python